Mike Cooley (engineer): Biography

 Michael Joseph Edward Cooley was born on 23 March 1934 in Tuam, Ireland, where he attended the Christian Brothers School and was classmates with the playwright Tom Murphy and the trade unionist Mick Brennan.
 Upon leaving school he was an apprentice at the Tuam Sugar Factory, where he worked as a welder and fitter.
 He began learning German in his spare time under the auspices of a Viennese colleague's wife, and in the mid-1950s moved to Germany to study mechanical engineering at the University of Bremen.
 Following a period working for the engineering firm Maschinenfabrik Oerlikon in Zurich, in 1957 Cooley arrived in London, where he worked for the aeronautics manufacturer de Havilland before joining Lucas Aerospace as a design engineer in 1962.
 He later gained a PhD in computer-aided design at the North East London Polytechnic (now the University of East London), and was a visiting professor at the University of Manchester Institute of Science and Technology (UMIST).

-Cooley's political sympathies were always of the anti-capitalist left, having been an admirer of James Connolly from a young age.
-In Britain, he was initially a member of the Communist Party of Great Britain (CPGB), but left that organisation before becoming a founder member of the Maoist Communist Party of Britain (Marxist-Leninist) (CPB-ML) in 1968.

 Cooley married Shirley Pullen in 1961, with whom he had two children.
 He died on 4 September 2020 in Slough, Berkshire, aged 86.